 STL delivers Cloud-Native OSS/BSS Solution Powered by Microsoft Azure

-JOHANNESBURG, July 29, 2021 /PRNewswire/ -- STL (NSE: STLTECH), an industry leading integrator of digital networks, will provide cloud-native OSS/BSS solutions for telecom service providers, leveraging Microsoft Azure.
+PUNE, India, July 29, 2021 /PRNewswire/ -- STL [NSE: STLTECH], an industry leading integrator of digital networks, will provide cloud-native OSS/BSS solutions for telecom service providers, leveraging Microsoft Azure.
 This solution will give telcos the agility they need for building future-ready applications through its Digital BSS Platform.

 Venkat Krishnan, Executive Director, Global Partner Solutions, Microsoft India, said, "Bringing the power of the Intelligent Cloud and the Intelligent Edge closer to the rapidly evolving needs of the telecommunications industry is helping future-proof organisations streamline their operations and create new business or service models.
 Powered by Microsoft Azure, STL's platform gives telcos the agility they need to build next-gen applications.
 STL's digital BSS portfolio is engineered for innovation at scale and speed.
 We are confident that STL will help customers build secure, scalable, and reliable cloud solutions and create intelligent applications."